badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria.md

 Even better.
 This is the perfect way to start.
 We take them step-by-step through every challenge.

 **How long are the sessions?**
-1.5 hours each day — 11:00 AM to 12:30 PM—for two days.
+1.5 hours each day — 11:00 AM to 12:30 PM—for three days.
 We'll have a couple of breaks so the students don't get tired.

 </div><!-- /.bc-four -->